A Parable of Stewardship?

 And all that leads me to more questions than answers.
 What if this parable is about the systems that operate dishonestly in the world?
 What if the master in this parable represents systems and structures that take advantage of those who are powerless?
 What happens if those who are the bottom of the “food chain” actually speak against those kinds of practices?

 It seems the third servant was a whistle blower—something we see almost daily on the news.
 They are often shamed, cursed, silenced, and sometimes even cast as evil.

 It doesn’t easily occur to us that God could be aligned with the third servant, especially when we are conditioned to always put God or Jesus in the position of POWER in the biblical narrative, in this case the master.

 But reading this parable through an upside-down lens actually makes more sense here.
-God is not the angry, tryannical master who casts aside and shames people.
+God is not the angry, tyrannical master who casts aside and shames people.
 In fact, God is the servant who speaks the truth and acts justly; he’s the one being cast out.

 In the very next teaching in Matthew, Jesus confirms this.
-He reminds us that HE is actually found amongst those who are cast out and disregarded.
+He reminds us that HE is actually found among those who are cast out and disregarded.
 He is embodied in the stranger, the hungry and the thirsty.
 What’s more, these teachings all take place just days before the crucifixion, where God’s commitment and solidarity with those who are shamed, cursed and silenced are on display for all to see—at the cross.

 Yeah.
 We often make the mistake of locating God in exactly the wrong place in this parable—the place of power and privilege.
 I wonder how often we make that same mistake in our daily life?
 May this parable be a fresh reminder to look toward the outcast and meet God in the most unexpected places.
-Who knows…someday that journey could even take you to some run-down stable to meet a teenaged mother and her newly-born son.
+Who knows…someday that journey could even take you to some run-down stable to meet a teenage mother and her newly-born son.